op7ic/SYSMONFENCER/README.md

 # Overview
 This is a simple PowerShell script which will attempd to deploy Sysmon across every domain-connected system.
-The objective of this script is to be able to deploy, run and collect Sysmoin monitor log as part of Threat Hunting activity where other telemetry collection methods are not available and or using other deployment methods might be difficult.
+The objective of this script is to be able to deploy, run and collect Sysmon monitor log as part of Threat Hunting activity where other telemetry collection methods are not available and or using other deployment methods might be difficult.

 # Running